ysyk2021/the-promotable-executive-techniques-for-building-leadership-skills-for-career-growth/src/chapter-2-2.md

-Chapter 2: Understanding Effective Leadership: Key Characteristics of Effective Leaders
+Key Characteristics of Effective Leaders
 =======================================================================================

 Effective leaders possess certain key characteristics that enable them to inspire and motivate their teams towards shared objectives.
 In this chapter, we will discuss these characteristics in more detail.